Quantas/shark-ng-table/README.md

 environment automatically.
 You should be able to run `npm run start` inside the dev enviornment and expose the port, 4200, and be able to do live development on the table.

+## Publishing a new version
+ - Make sure all tests are passing
+ - Make sure the sample site works in the VSCode devcontainer, open the container, run `npm start` and make sure the app at https://localhost:4200 works
+ - `npm run clean && npm run build`
+ - Make sure the dist directory looks good by running `npm publish dist/ --dry-run`, there should be folders like `fesm2022`, `esm2022` etc.
+ - Run `npm publish`

 ## Attribution

  - Developed and tested in collaboration with Great Lakes Higher Education Corporation and Nelnet Inc. and Affiliates